Yakov Modestovich Gakkel: Biography

 On 24 May 1910, the Gakkel-III made a 200-meter (656 ft) flight; the first by an airplane of entirely Russian design and construction.
-In 1911, the Gakkel-VII made a round-trip flight between Saint Petersburg and Tsarskoye Selo at an average speed of 92km/h (57 mph) and set a height record of 1250m (4101 ft).
+In 1911, the Gakkel-VII made a round-trip flight between Saint Petersburg and Tsarskoye Selo at an average speed of 92 km/h (57 mph) and set a height record of 1,250 m (4,101 ft).

-Through 1924, he designed over a dozen airplanes; ten of which were built and six of which were able to fly.
+Through 1924, he designed over a dozen airplanes, ten of which were built and six of which were able to fly.
 Although he pioneered some types of designs (including an amphibious aircraft, the Gakkel-V, which never flew) and set several records, none of his airplanes were mass-produced due to poor performance at crucial moments.
 In 1912, two of his prototypes (the Gakkel-VIII and Gakkel-IX) were destroyed by a mysterious fire.
 After that, he withdrew from active participation in the work of the Association.
 In 1938, he expressed his regrets at having done so in a letter to the pilot and Soviet hero, Mikhail Vodopyanov.
 Many years later, it was rumored that agents from the Dux Factory had bribed his mechanics to sabotage his engines during competitions for military contracts by pouring sulfuric acid into them.